sindresorhus/meow/readme.md

 The key is the flag name and the value is an object with any of:

 - `type`: Type of value.
 (Possible values: `string` `boolean`)
-- `alias`: Usually used to define a short flag alias.
 - `default`: Default value when the flag is not specified.

 Example: